Red-Torque/UWR-Red-Torque/README.md

-# RT-X7: Autonomous RoboCar for WRO 2025 Future Engineering Challenge

-RT-X7 is a fully autonomous RoboCar developed by Team Red Torque for the 2025 World Robot Olympiad (WRO) Future Engineering Challenge.
-This project showcases a robust autonomous system capable of line following, real-time cube recognition, obstacle avoidance, and precise parallel parking under competition conditions.

 ---

+### WRO Season 2025 Future Engineering Challenge — Self-Driving Cars

+Our team, Red Torque, proudly presents **RT-X7**, an autonomous RoboCar developed for the 2025 World Robot Olympiad (WRO) Future Engineering Challenge.
+This international competition requires teams to design, build, and program fully autonomous vehicles capable of line following, cube recognition, obstacle avoidance, and precise parking — all performed autonomously under competition conditions.

+---

-###  Team Members
+### Team Members and Roles

+* **Coach:** Akhila R Gomez
+* **Assistant Coach:** Yashin M Afsal
+* **Team Members:**
     * **Adithya Sree Sivaramanand:** Hardware Design and Motor Control.
+A passionate BCA student with a love for AI, robotics, and electronics.
+I enjoy building smart solutions, exploring new tech, and always carry a screwdriver.
     * **Albin Binu K:** Software Design & GitHub Documentation.
+I'm currently pursuing my BCA and always looking for ways to apply what I learn in real-world projects.
+I enjoy taking initiative and learning beyond the classroom and am interested in exploring startup plans rather than sticking to a company job for the long term.
     * **Nasnida AN:** Testing & Documentation.
-* **Coach:** Akhila R Gomez
-* **Assistant Coach:** Yashin M Afsal
+I am currently pursuing a BCA in my 5th semester, with a strong interest in software development and emerging technologies.
+I enjoy exploring creative tech-based solutions to everyday problems.

+Together, we combined hardware engineering, software development, and iterative testing to deliver RT-X7 as a robust competition entry.

 ---

-###  Technical Design
+### Technical Solution Design

-Our solution is built on a modular architecture that separates high-level processing from real-time control, ensuring reliability and performance.
+RT-X7 was engineered with an emphasis on modularity, stability, and real-time performance.
+The platform integrates mechanical design, embedded control, and computer vision into a cohesive system designed for repeatable, competition-grade performance.

+**Key design choices:**

-* **Dual-Processor Architecture:** A **Raspberry Pi 5 (8 GB)** handles high-level vision, decision logic, and AI.
-A dedicated **ESP32** manages low-latency motor control and ultrasonic sensor processing.
+* **Computer:** A **Raspberry Pi 5 (8 GB)** acts as the main high-level controller responsible for vision, decision logic, and AI.
+A dedicated **ESP32** handles real-time motor control and ultrasonic sensor processing to keep low-latency tasks separate from vision.
-* **Drive & Steering:** Four DC gear motors are managed by an **L298N motor driver** for locomotion, with a separate motor for steering.
+* **Drive & Steering:** Four **DC gear motors** provide locomotion and a dedicated steering motor controls direction.
+Motor power and direction are managed through an **L298N motor driver**.
+* **Chassis:** A compact, stable **~30 cm chassis** provides a solid foundation.
-* **Power & Regulation:** A competition-grade battery powers the motors, while buck converters provide stable 5V and 3.3V rails for the Pi and sensors.
+* **Power & Regulation:** A main battery pack (competition-grade power) powers the motors; buck converters provide stable 5 V and 3.3 V rails for the Raspberry Pi and sensors.
-* **Cooling:** Active cooling (fans/heatsinks) ensures the Raspberry Pi remains stable during long, continuous processing runs.
+* **Cooling & Reliability:** Cooling measures (fans/heatsinks) were used to keep the Raspberry Pi stable under continuous processing loads.

+These choices split compute and control responsibilities so vision processing never blocks critical motor/sensor loops — a design decision that improved reliability during multi-run testing.

 ---

-###  Perception & Sensors
+### Hardware and Sensors

-RT-X7 navigates using a combination of vision and ultrasonic sensing.
+RT-X7’s perception and navigation rely on a carefully chosen and integrated sensor suite:

-* **Camera:** A high-resolution **USB webcam** provides a wide field of view for robust line and cube detection.
-The adjustable mount allows for quick tuning.
+* **Camera:** A **USB webcam** (upgraded from the Pi Camera) provides a higher resolution feed with a wider field of view.
+The webcam is mounted with an adjustable bracket for quick tuning of angle and height during testing.
-* **Ultrasonic Sensors:** Mounted on the front and sides, these sensors are used for obstacle avoidance and precise parking.
-A 1-second startup calibration reduces noise and improves detection reliability.
+* **Ultrasonic Sensing:** Ultrasonic sensors are mounted around the vehicle to cover the front and sides.
+On power-up, RT-X7 performs a 1-second calibration that averages sensor readings to reduce noise and obtain a reliable baseline.
+This improves obstacle detection and parking decisions.
+* **Storage & Data:** A **256 GB SD card** hosts the OS, runtime logs, and trained models — ensuring adequate space for data collection, model updates, and long test sessions.

+All electrical wiring, connectors, and mounts were arranged to minimize vibration and electromagnetic interference, improving sensor reliability during runs.

 ---

-###  Software & Algorithms
+### Software and Algorithms

-The software stack, primarily in Python and C++, is organized for modularity and easy updates.
+The RT-X7 software stack is written primarily in **Python** and uses **OpenCV** for vision processing.
+The code is stored on the Raspberry Pi’s SD card and organized so modules can be updated independently.

+**Core software components and responsibilities:**

-* **Vision & Perception:** We use **OpenCV** on the Raspberry Pi for the core vision pipeline, handling line and cube detection.
+* **Vision & Perception:** An OpenCV-based pipeline handles cube recognition and line detection.
-* **Motor Control:** The ESP32 executes low-latency PWM loops for motor and steering control based on commands from the Raspberry Pi.
+* **Motor Control & Sensing:** The ESP32 runs low-latency loops to read ultrasonic sensors and command motors via PWM, while the Raspberry Pi sends high-level movement decisions.
-* **Core Algorithms:**
+* **Algorithms:**
-    * **Line Following:** A PID-style control system provides smooth, continuous tracking.
+    * **Line Following:** Continuous lane detection and PID-style steering adjustments for smooth tracking.
-    * **Cube Detection:** Real-time object detection and distance estimation for task logic.
+    * **Cube Detection + Distance Estimation:** Real-time identification of red/green cubes and approximate distance calculation for task logic.
+    * **Adaptive Speed:** Speed and steering parameters adapt dynamically based on line curvature and obstacle proximity.
-    * **Parallel Parking:** A calibrated sequence of forward and backward maneuvers based on dynamic clearance detection.
+    * **Parallel Parking:** A calibrated sequence of backward/forward maneuvers; the exit direction is chosen dynamically depending on which side presents sufficient clearance.
+    * **Startup Calibration:** On boot, RT-X7 performs calibration of ultrasonic sensors (1-second averaging) and zeroes motor controllers to reduce variability between runs.

 ---

-###  AI & Training
+### AI Training Process

-Our steering and perception models were developed using a data-driven, iterative process.
+Our perception and steering policies were developed with a data-driven approach:

-* **Data Collection:** We recorded manual driving sessions on our test track to create a dataset of camera frames paired with steering commands.
+* **Data Collection:** Manual driving sessions on test tracks were recorded to capture camera frames paired with steering/throttle commands and timestamps.
+This dataset forms the basis for supervised learning.
-* **Training:** A **Convolutional Neural Network (CNN)** was trained in **TensorFlow** to map image input directly to steering commands.
+* **Transfer & Training:** Data was transferred from the Pi to development machines (e.g., via SFTP).
+A **Convolutional Neural Network (CNN)**, trained in **TensorFlow**, maps image input to steering/throttle in a regression setting.
-* **Iterative Refinement:** We followed a cycle of `collect → train → evaluate → repeat` to continuously improve model performance with targeted data.
+* **Iterative Improvement:** Models were iteratively improved: collect → train → evaluate → adjust data/augmentation → repeat.
+Each training iteration was validated on the car and further refined with targeted data (sharp turns, obstacle approaches, low light).
+* **Deployment:** Trained models are uploaded back to the Raspberry Pi and executed within the main control scripts for freerun and obstacle tasks.

 ---

-###  Key Improvements & Challenges

-Our final design is the result of multiple iterations and key upgrades.

-* **USB Webcam Upgrade:** Switching from the Pi Camera to a USB webcam significantly improved image quality and field of view, making cube recognition more robust.
-* **Split Compute/Control:** Our biggest challenge was motor inconsistency under heavy camera processing loads.
-We solved this by separating the tasks: the Raspberry Pi handles complex vision, while the ESP32 manages critical, low-latency motor control.
-This design decision completely eliminated the issue and was vital to our success.
+### Power and Thermal Management

+Reliable power and sensible energy distribution were vital for repeatable performance:

+* **Motor Power:** A dedicated battery pack powers the motors, ensuring consistent torque and speed.
+* **Electronics Power:** A separate regulated supply (via buck converters) provides stable 5 V to the Raspberry Pi and sensors.
+* **PWM Control:** PWM is used for both throttle and steering control to tune responsiveness and conserve power during runs.
+* **Thermal Management:** Cooling measures (fan/heatsinks) keep the Raspberry Pi within safe operating temperatures during long sessions.

 ---

+### Iterative Improvements

+RT-X7’s final form was achieved through iterative testing and targeted improvements:

+* **Camera Upgrade:** We transitioned from the Pi Camera to a USB webcam for improved resolution and field of view, which significantly improved cube recognition and line detection robustness.
+* **Storage Upgrade:** We moved to a 256 GB SD card to prevent I/O bottlenecks and support extensive data logging and model storage.
+* **Sensor Calibration:** We implemented a startup calibration (1-second averaging) for ultrasonic sensors to reduce noise and improve repeatability.
+* **Major Technical Challenge & Solution:** The single biggest challenge was inconsistent motor performance when the camera and other high-load processes were running.
+The motors would occasionally stutter or stop entirely.
+We solved this by implementing a split compute/control architecture.
+By offloading real-time motor and sensor control to a dedicated ESP32, we ensured that even under heavy vision processing loads on the Raspberry Pi, the motor commands were executed with consistent, low latency.
+This design decision completely eliminated the issue and significantly improved the car's overall reliability.

+---

 ### Conclusion

-RT-X7 is a culmination of our team's work in embedded systems, computer vision, and collaborative problem-solving.
-By focusing on a stable architecture and iterative refinement, our RoboCar reliably executes all tasks for the WRO 2025 Future Engineering Challenge.
-We are proud of this project and the valuable lessons it has taught us.
+RT-X7 embodies our team’s engineering approach to the WRO Future Engineering Challenge 2025: purposeful hardware choices, a split compute/control architecture, and iterative software refinement.
+By focusing on stability, sensor fusion, and repeatable calibration, RT-X7 performs line following, cube detection, obstacle avoidance, and parallel parking reliably under competition conditions.

+This project taught Team Red Torque valuable lessons in embedded systems, computer vision, sensor integration, and collaborative problem-solving.
+We are proud to submit RT-X7 as our competition-ready entry for WRO 2025 and invite judges and teams to view our implementation and test results.